m0nac0/xaif/README.md

 Important: you will not need to actually write any Flutter code yourself, you just need to have Flutter installed so this tool can use it under the hood.

+Also important: you only need to install Flutter (and possibly other dependencies) on your development machine.
+Any executables you built can be installed/run on other devices without installing any dependencies.
+(Just like you can
+distribute your apk)

 Please follow [Flutter's installation guide](https://docs.flutter.dev/get-started/install) (depending on your computer's operating system).
 You will need to complete the "Get the Flutter SDK" step.

-Flutter's setup guides will include additional setup steps (e.g. "Android setup", "Windows setup").
+Flutter's setup guides will include additional setup steps (e.g. "Android setup", "Web setup").
 You only need to complete these steps if you want to later compile your app for the respective platforms.
-(I.e., if you want to compile your app into a web app, you need to complete the "Web setup" step).
+(I.e., if you want to compile your app into a web app, you need to complete the "Web setup" step).<br>
+You will always need to complete the setup step for your operating system.
+For e.g. if you want to run xaif on Windows, you need to also complete Flutter's "Windows setup" step (because xaif itself is also a Flutter app).<br>
+(In the future, a command-line tool could be made available, which wouldn't require this last setup step).

 Make sure that Flutter is correctly set up by running `flutter doctor` in a shell.